hannutt/MsgBoard/README.md

-Project keywords: Axios, React, Node.js, MySQL, CSS, HTML
+Project keywords: Axios, React-Frontend, Node.js-Backend, MySQL, CSS, HTML

 A React application with a Node.js backend and a MySQL database.
 The main purpose of this app is to emulate message board and discussion forums.
 This is the first version, so the features are limited for now.